abiramrnair/yarn-ninja-reworked/README.md

   or
 - python3 -m pip install -U pygame --user (Documentation: https://www.pygame.org/wiki/GettingStarted)

-**Once the prerequisites are met, the user can then go ahead an run the Main.py file from the project.
+**Once the prerequisites are met, the user can then go ahead and run the Main.py file from the project.
 This will open a window and the user can begin playing the game.**

 **You may also run the Main.exe file to begin playing the game.**

+**The entry point in case Main.exe does not work is Main.py if using an IDE.**

 ---